CICS110/CICS110.github.io/main/assignments/06-files/index.md

 ### **3e.
 Implement `letter_and_digit_counts` (2 points)**

 Analyzing a file can help us understand the contents of the file better.
-In this problem, will count the occurences of characters in a given file.
+In this problem, will count the occurrences of characters in a given file.

 Your task is to implement a function that takes as argument the name of a file `fname`.
 If an exception occurs while opening the file, the function should display the informative error message `Error occurred when opening FNAME to read`, where `FNAME` should be replaced with the actual name of the file, and the function should then return `None`.
 If an exception does not occur while opening, the function returns a dictionary that displays each character in the file as key and its count in the file as the value.
 It should return `None` if the file is empty.